fdazen/fda-documentation/users.md

 ---
 title: Users
-tags: [formatting]
+tags:
+  - formatting
-keywords: users, user levels, user restrictions, shifts.
+keywords: "users, user levels, user restrictions, shifts."
-last_updated: November 23rd, 2015
+last_updated: "November 23rd, 2015"
-summary: "Labels are just a simple Bootstrap component that you can include in your pages as needed.
-They represent one of many Bootstrap options you can include in your theme."
+summary: Labels are just a simple Bootstrap component that you can include in your pages as needed.
+They represent one of many Bootstrap options you can include in your theme.
+published: true
 ---

 #**Users**